BYPAZZR/.github/profile/README.md

 # 🎫 - CREDITS

-**NOTE:** so i want to clarify that i do not take credit for any exploit that i didnt  make.
-All of the exploits in here are made by other people which i will credit here.
+**NOTE:** so we want to clarify that we do not take credit for any exploit that we didnt  make.
+All of the exploits in here are made by other people which we will credit here.
 Also huge thanks to these ppl for making these exploits in the first place.

 **EXTENSION HANGER**
 1. Link: https://github.com/ading2210/dextensify